-San Diego Seafood: Then and Now
+San Diego Seafood:

 What this book is all about

-This charitable cookbook demystifies San Diego's seafood and fishing history through over 75 traditionally-inspired recipes, insightful historical passaes, and stunning images.
+This charitable cookbook demystifies San Diego's seafood and fishing history through over 75 traditionally-inspired recipes, insightful historical passages, and stunning images.
 Driven by California Sea Grant, this charitable cookbook is a community creation composed of contributions from San Diego historians, scholars, fishing families, artists, scientists, home chefs, and professional chefs, and published by Sunbelt Publications.
-Each recipe features locally landed seafood with ideas for subsitutions to help eat with the season, tips from the chefs, fun species facts, and local reflections.
+Each recipe features locally landed seafood with ideas for substitutions to help eat with the season, tips from the chefs, fun species facts, and local reflections.

 Nutritional Information For Institutional Chefs